THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 A portion of the Book of Isaiah is devoted to the revelation of the grandeur and service of the Christian Church during the Kingdom Age and during the new heaven and earth reign of Christ (Chapters 60-63, for example).

 God will establish His Kingdom on the earth.
 The nations of the saved will live on the redeemed earth.
 The Tabernacle of the Congregation, containing the Holy and Most Holy Places, portrays the Body of Christ that will be located on the new earth.
 God and Jesus will dwell forever in the Body of Christ, the new Jerusalem, and from this city will rule throughout eternity over the inhabitants of the earth.

-And the city had no need of the sun, neither of the moon, to shine in it: for the Glory of God did lighten it, and the Lamb is the light thereof.
-And the nations of them which are saved shall walk in the light of it: and the kings of the earth do bring their glory and honour into it.
+And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.
 (Revelation 21:23,24)

 The above passage describes the fulfillment of the pattern shown to mankind in the Tabernacle of the Congregation.
 Jesus referred to the time when the Christian Church will govern the world:

-Ye are the light of the world.
-A city that is set on an hill cannot be hid.
+“You are the light of the world.
+A city that is set on a hill cannot be hidden.
 (Matthew 5:14)